Hurt on Someone Else’s Property? We Can Help.

 Premises liability cases, and personal injury cases, in general, can be extremely complicated and involved, especially when dealing with insurance companies and the defendant’s legal representatives.
 Our team of six lawyers has over 130 years of combined experience handling these cases, and we take pride in giving each case the individual care and commitment it deserves as if it were our only case.
 Not only are the Oklahoma City premises liability lawyers at Abel Law Firm experienced, professional, and aggressive in pursuit of getting our clients the financial compensation they deserve, but they are also committed to helping the community in a variety of ways through pro bono legal representation to children and helping provide healthcare to low-income persons.
 Call us today and speak with one of our legal representatives about your rights and legal options.

 Cases We Handle

 Many of these accidents can be severe and may alter every aspect of your and your family’s lives.
-You should consider discussing your case with our Oklahoma premises liability lawyers if your or a member of your family has experienced a preventable injury from any of the following:
+You should consider discussing your case with our OKC premises liability lawyers if you or a member of your family has experienced a preventable injury from any of the following: